×

 What are Protein Rich Foods?

-Published : Jan 28, 2022 2 mins read Updated On : Nov 25, 2022
+Published : Jan 28, 2022 2 mins read Updated On : Mar 18, 2024

 Protein also plays a vital part in the processes that fuel your energy and carry oxygen throughout your body in your blood.
-It also helps in protecting our immunity by making antibodies that fight off infections and illnesses and maintains healthy cells.
+It also helps in protecting our immunity by making antibodies that fight off infections and illnesses and maintain healthy cells.

 How much Protein does one need?